PhotoTherapy Techniques: Exploring the Secrets of Personal Snapshots and Family Albums

 Written by PhotoTherapy pioneer Judy Weiser, this book explains and demonstrates each of the major techniques, and provides theoretical rationale from both psychology and art therapy contexts.

 To give readers the chance to immediately begin using these techniques in their own practice, it also includes many:

 - practical experiential exercises

 PhotoTherapy Techniques: Exploring the Secrets of Personal Snapshots and Family Albums has been reviewed in more than a dozen professional mental health journals and numerous public-media articles, generated a lot of positive feedback from readers, and has been used as a text for several university courses.
-It is now also available in both Italian and Korean translations.
-All three versions (plus Italian e-book) can be purchased through the links directly below.
+It is now also available in Italian, Russian, and Korean translations.
+All four versions (plus Italian e-book) can be purchased through the links directly below.

 Purchase The Book Online:

 Caversham Booksellers (North American Distributor)

 Italian Translation: FotoTerapia Tecniche (both paper & online versions)

 Russian Translation: Техники ФотоТерапии: иccледование секретов личных фотографий и семейных фотоальбомов Источник

 “Fills a tremendous gap in the literature… Therapists, psychologists, mental health professionals, educators, and expressive arts therapists will find this book an invaluable resource.”